Part One of Three in this Series.

-Drone video settings and how they work is still the subject of much confusion in the DJI community.
-I am not 100% comfortable with video so I decided to re-educate myself starting at ground zero, and share some discoveries with you.
+Drone video settings and how they work is still the subject of much confusion in the DJI flying community.
+I have never been 100% comfortable with video so I decided to re-educate myself starting at ground zero, and share some discoveries with you.
 With our DJI drones, we use the same camera for both stills and video.
 While there is a cross-over between videography and still photography, it will pay dividends to understand the basic concepts and settings of both.

-A year ago my business partner Stacy and I decided on the Mavic 2 Pro as our preferred go-to drone.
-Bundled with automatic dual-frequency switching, compact size, less in-flight noise, and the all-important one-inch sensor, this drone is so solid and inviting to fly.
-With the Mavic 2 Pro also came a new can of worms in the video settings.
+Some time ago, my business partner Stacy and I decided on the Mavic 2 Pro as our preferred go-to drone.
+Bundled with automatic dual-frequency switching, compact size, less in-flight noise, and the all-important one-inch sensor, this drone is solid and inviting to fly.
+With the Mavic 2 Pro also arrived a new can of worms in the video settings.

 Before jumping in, it helps to understand that the drone industry did not evolve from either the photography or film/video industries.
 The invention of the self-hovering quadcopter (DJI Phantom 1) was loosely the result of an unlikely collision between the cellphone industry and remote control hobbyists.
-The photo/video terminology found in the DJIGo4 app is therefore often inconsistent with that of traditional professional image-makers.
+The photo/video terminology found in the DJIGo4 app is therefore sometimes inconsistent with that of traditional professional image-makers.
 That said, here we go!